-Titahi Bay Intermediate School is focussed on the holistic education of our students as they make their journey through their middle years of education and prepare for their transition to college.
-We offer a range of learning experiences that cater to diverse learning needs and interests and are student driven.
+Titahi Bay Intermediate School is focused on the holistic education of our students as they make their journey through their middle years of education and prepare for their transition to college.
+We offer a range of learning experiences that cater to diverse learning needs and interests and are student-driven.
 Every child gets the same opportunities, as these two years are all about discovering themselves and their passions.

 We run a semi-specialised programme.
 The purpose is to help our students to become more independent, as well as to interact with different teachers and therefore experience different teaching styles.
 With their homeroom classes, students move to specialised teaching sessions, which gives them a chance to experience learning with different teachers and ease into following a timetable, preparing them for a secondary school structured timetable.

 Maths and Literacy skills are essential for future success and these areas are covered daily with students, whether it be in a dedicated Maths or English class or through other curriculum areas.
 Every class has access to chrome books, computers and Ipads.
 These are incorporated into daily lessons.
 Our Media Centre (Library) has a dedicated media viewing room and various computer pods for students to use.